SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/06-Summary.md

 ## In this lesson you learned:

-- What is Coding
+- What is coding

-- How to **write basic code**
+- Writing basic code

-- A program consists of **sequences of commands**
+- A program is a **sequence of computer commands**

 - How to **install** run **IntelliJ**

-- How to create a project, files, and simple applications in IntelliJ
+- How to create a project, a file and simple applications in IntelliJ

 ## In the next lesson you will learn:

-- Data Types
+- What are Data Types

 - What are Statements

-- How to read and print the user's input
+- How to read and print out user input

-- How to perform simple operations
+- How to perform simple operations using Java

 [/slide]